 Robins Air Force Base is home to 54 mission partners, covering five major commands and three wings.
 It is the largest single-site industrial complex in Georgia, employing a workforce of almost 24,000 civilians, contractors and military members. http://www.robins.af.mil/About-Us/

 Major units includes the 78th Air Base Wing which is the host organization of Robins AFB and is responsible for every service associated with a large base to include facility operations, public affairs, force protection, medical, communications, emergency and environmental management, legal, moral and welfare, airfield operations, personnel and logistics and support functions.

 Other major units are:

-The Houston County school system educates more than 30,200 K-12 students on 38 campuses.
-There are over 6,500 military affiliated students to include over 2,100 with an active duty parent.
-Students excel in many areas, outperforming state and national test averages.
+The Houston County school system educates more than 30,000 K-12 students on 39 campuses.
+Students excel in many areas, outperforming state and national SAT test averages.

 Houston County School System at a Glance

 All new students enroll for school at the Central Registration office.
 At this one-stop-shop, parents register their child(ren) and obtain information on the services offered whether the student is regular education, gifted and talented or special needs.
 They will also be provided information on transportation regarding the bus stops, bus number and schedule.
 Parents are encouraged to complete the online registration prior to visiting the central registration office, with all required documentation.
 These forms and a list of required items may be found on the Houston County School District's link at www.hcbe.net/centralregistration.
 The website also has other pertinent information such as answers to anticipated questions.
 Central Registration is located at 410 Bear Country Blvd Warner Robins, phone 478-741-3610, or email, CentralRegistration@hcbe.net.